Linsonng/Linsonng.github.io/index.md

 * Designed a translator dedicated to translating Thai personal names and geographical names, which mainly contained four modules: Romanization transcription of Thai letters, Roman transcription-Chinese transliteration (corresponded), Dictionary word search, and user interface.
 * <a target="_blank" href="https://win.bupt.edu.cn/program.do?id=2559">Intranet link</a>

-Develop an Internet Meme Searching & Compositing Tool Based on Crawling and Artificial <br>
+Internet Meme Searching & Compositing Tool Based on Crawling and Artificial <br>
 _Academic Supervisor: Prof. Yang Ji from Sep.
 2019 to Jul.
 2020_<br>
 * Crawled copyright-free images from different Internet communities, classified and store them in the database.
 Provided functions of emoji search and use through the WeChat mini program, synthesized pictures and texts, as well as the function of AI face-swap.
 * <a target="_blank" href="https://win.bupt.edu.cn/program.do?id=1672">Intranet link</a>